o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 o3de.bat register-show --project-templates --project-path PROJECT_PATH -v
 ```

-Outputs the list of templates that are registered in both the `o3de_manifest.json` file and current engine's `engine.json` file.
+Outputs the list of templates that are registered in both the `o3de_manifest.json` file and the current engine's `engine.json` file.
 If you use `-v`, then this command outputs each template's `template.json` file.

 ```cmd
 o3de.bat register-show --all-templates -v